cbl/blade-style/README.md

 ## Installation

-The packet can be easily installed via composer.
+The package can be easily installed via composer.

 ```shell
 composer requrie cbl/blade-style